Natalie, Italy Specialist

 My first visit to Italy was during a six-month backpacking trip around Europe.
 I managed to balance visiting cities and major landmarks I’d always dreamed of with spending time in quieter, more rural areas and getting to know local people.
 When I came home and everyone asked about the highlights of my trip, Italy was always the obvious answer.
 Coming from a food-related background, I was so excited to try the regional dishes in each place I visited, but I wasn’t expecting to be so blown away by the people and culture.
 Returning to Italy with Audley, I got to see even more of the country, and came to understand how different each city and region is and loved discovering the individual quirks of each new place I visited from local traditions and lifestyles to the food, fashion and scenery.

-Start planning your trip to Italy with Natalie by calling
+Start planning your trip to Europe with Natalie

 Q&A with Natalie